Unix time

 Unix time is a date and time representation widely used in computing.
-It measures time by the number of seconds that have elapsed since 00:00:00 UTC on 1 January 1970, the beginning of the Unix epoch, less adjustments made due to leap seconds.
+It measures time by the number of non-leap seconds that have elapsed since 00:00:00 UTC on 1 January 1970, the Unix epoch.
+For example, at midnight on 1 January 2010, Unix time was 1262304000.

 Unix time originated as the system time of Unix operating systems.
 It has come to be widely used in other computer operating systems, file systems, programming languages, and databases.
+In modern computing, values are sometimes stored with higher granularity, such as microseconds or nanoseconds.

 Definition

-Two layers of encoding make up Unix time.
-The first layer encodes a point in time as a scalar real number which represents the number of seconds that have passed since 00:00:00UTC on Thursday, 1 January 1970.
-The second layer encodes that number as a sequence of bits or decimal digits.